Skip to content

 The same recipe, different wiring

-Provider neutrality means your agent's identity — system prompt, tools, permission mode, child agents — never depends on which provider is serving it.
-The provider is wiring, injected at Client or query time.
-Swap it, and the same Options compiles to the same AgentSpec.
+An agent's identity — system prompt, tools, permission mode, child agents — does not depend on which provider serves it.
+The provider is wiring, injected at Client or query time (or set on Options.provider, which the explicit kwarg overrides).
+Swap it and the same Options compiles to the same AgentSpec.

 python